 From the ashes of the fire that destroyed the Market in July 2015, arose a progressive social enterprise with new leadership and commitment to redevelop a new dynamic market and local food hub.
-A new Bouctouche Farmers' Market opened in July 2018 with modern facilities, a demo kitchen and local food boutique.
+A new Bouctouche Farmers' Market opened in July 2018 with modern facilities, a demo kitchen and local food Boutique.

-While building on the Slow Food principles of Good, Clean and Fair food for all, the Bouctouche Farmers' Market is a catalyst for community change, food education and capacity-building.
+While building on the Slow Food principles of Good, Clean and Fair food for all, the Bouctouche Farmers' Market is the 1st Slow Food Earth Market and strives to be a catalyst for community change, food education and capacity-building.